-Believe it or not, many common household cleaners contain a large amount of toxic chemicals that can be extremely harmful to children, pets and the environment.
-This means the same product you use to clean and disinfect your bathroom could be causing unwanted side effects and damage — something no one wants.
-That’s exactly why more and more households are looking for natural bathroom cleaning methods that both clean and keep everybody safe.
+Believe it or not, many common household cleaners contain many toxic chemicals that can be extremely harmful to children, pets and the environment.
+This means the exact product you use to clean and disinfect your bathroom could be causing unwanted side effects and damage — something no one wants.
+That’s why more and more households are looking for natural bathroom cleaning methods that both clean and keep everybody safe.

-When you’re interested in cleaning your bathroom using natural products, the good news is that there are lots of effective options available today.
+When you’re interested in cleaning your bathroom using natural products, the good news is that many effective options are available today.
 Even better, many are made of items you already have on hand.
-If you’re interested in experimenting with some do-it-yourself cleaning options, all you need to know is what to use.
-Below, check out a few natural bathroom cleaning methods and learn how to use natural bathroom cleaners you can feel better about cleaning:
+So, if you’re interested in experimenting with some do-it-yourself cleaning options, all you need to know is what to use.
+Below, check out a few natural bathroom cleaning methods.

 - Vinegar and water.
-Shine your bathroom mirrors and windows with a homemade glass cleaner made of one part white vinegar to one part water.
+Shine your bathroom mirrors and windows with a homemade glass cleaner of one part white vinegar to one part water.
 Stored in a spray bottle, this solution is easy to spread onto the surface and wipe away with clean cloths.
-In fact, this same solution can provide an all-purpose cleaner for tile, counters, cabinets and soap scum, too.
+In fact, this same solution can provide an all-purpose cleaner for tile, counters, cabinets, and soap scum.

 - Castile soap and fractionated coconut oil.
 You can quit spending money on hand soap when you create your own foaming wash with these two ingredients: Combine 2 tablespoons castile soap with 2 tablespoons fractionated coconut oil in a pump bottle, add essential oils as desired, and fill the rest with water.
-This creates a simple, fragrant hand wash that not only works well in a bathroom, but also can make a great gift.
+This creates a simple, fragrant hand wash that works well in a bathroom and can make a great gift.